• Skip to primary navigation

 Saints are gentle, intelligent giants who make excellent companion animals for kids.
 They have a good nature and require plenty of human interaction to stay happy.

 This large dog breed enjoys attention and loves playing games or cuddling on the couch.
-They also often retain their puppy-like personality well into adulthood.
+It often retains its puppy-like personality well into adulthood.

 Training your Saint Bernard should start immediately.
 Socialization is crucial for Saints since they are large dogs.
 While they are usually careful around kids, they can accidentally knock them down.